dkn18/Datacase-Engagement_Audience/README.md

 Note : SQLite is used as a lightweight embedded database.
 The database file is created automatically at runtime, ensuring portability and zero setup overhead.

+## Data Note

+The GitHub Public Events API returns a limited number of recent events.
+Because of this, audience sizes may vary depending on repository activity at runtime.

+To ensure meaningful results for small datasets, the high-intent threshold has been tuned to a lower value.